timothywcrane/RTFM/README.md

 Dependencies:

-*nix (tested so far exclusively on Debian Buster... but should work on any *nix w/bash AFAIK)
+*nix (tested so far exclusively on Debian Buster... but FAIK it should work on anything that can run bash)

 bash - (may work in other shells but my #! announces bash)